julon/pianow/README.md

 ![Npm badge](https://img.shields.io/npm/v/pianow.svg)
 [![Build Status](https://travis-ci.org/julon/pianow.svg?branch=master)](https://travis-ci.org/julon/pianow)

-> A pianow autocomplete for VueInstantSearch :)
+> A VueJS Search Components with autocomplete and AlgoliaSearch :)

-> A simple demo with a simple design with some simple example can be found [Here](https://julon.github.io/pianow/).
+> A simple demo with a simple design and simple examples can be found [Here](https://julon.github.io/pianow/).

+> This module was not published to NPM but can be publish if needed.

 > Generated using [vue-cli-template-library](https://github.com/julon/vue-cli-template-library).